rebing/graphql-laravel/README.md

 }
 ```

-Alternatively, uou can add a method to define the validation rules that apply,
+Alternatively, you can add a method to define the validation rules that apply,
 giving you more freedom on composing the rules (e.g. multi-field validations).

 ```php